bifurcationkit/BifurcationKitDocs.jl/docs/src/detectionBifurcation.md

 ## Precise detection of bifurcation points using Bisection

-Note that the bifurcation points detected when `detectBifurcation = 2` are only *approximate* bifurcation points.
+Note that the bifurcation points detected when `detectBifurcation = 2` can be rather *crude*  localization of the true bifurcation points.
 Indeed, we only signal that, in between two continuation steps *which can be large*, a (several) bifurcation has been detected.
 Hence, we only have a rough idea of where the bifurcation is located, unless your `dsmax` is very small...
 This can be improved as follows.

 If you choose `detectBifurcation = 3`, a **bisection algorithm** is used to locate the bifurcation points more precisely.
 It means that we recursively track down the change in stability.
 Some options in [`ContinuationPar`](@ref) control this behavior: